KhoaHDLe/Hemorrhage-Detection/README.md

 ## Hemorrhage-Detection

-__Our goal__

-Identify acute intracranial hemorrhage and its sub-types.
-We are asked to predict the occurence and the subtype of intracranial hemorrhage.
-For this purpose we have to make 6 decisions per image: 5 subtypes and if there is an occurence (any).
-We can clearly see that we have to make several predictions for one image id:
+Our goal is to identify and predict the presense of acute intracranial hemorrhages and its sub-types in CT images.

+The dataset consists of 5 subtypes and an "any" type (at least one occurance of any of the hemorrhages).
+As a result, a yes/no classification is allocated to each of the 6 labels.

+This becomes 2-class classification (yes/no classification) for each of the image ID:

 - Epidural
 - Subdural
 - Subarachnoid